Performances

 Rippon, Wānaka

-• Internationally renowned Architect Fred van Brandenburg shares with the community about the powerful relationship between his architecture and music.
+• Architect Fred van Brandenburg shares insights about the powerful relationship between his architecture and music.

 Presented between the two performances of Ængles at Rippon Hall, Wānaka.